 - 2 tbs hazelnut oil

 - Add all ingredients to a 4-ounce dropper bottle, put the cap on and give it a good shake to blend everything together.

-Purchase Glow: The Nutritional Approach to Naturally Gorgeous Skin on Amazon or wherever books are sold.
+Recipe courtesy of Nadia Neumann, founder of Body Unburdened and author of Glow: The Nutritional Approach to Naturally Gorgeous Skin, available on Amazon or wherever books are sold.63

 I love using this stuff on my Skin!
 It is amazing!